United Therapeutics Corporation Reports 2010 Fourth Quarter and Annual Financial Results

 The table below summarizes research and development expense by major project and non-project components (in thousands):

 Share-based compensation.
-The increase in share-based compensation expense for both the three months and year ended December 31, 2009, over that for the same periods in 2008, was primarily due to: (i) the increase in the fair value of awards granted under the United Therapeutics Share Tracking Awards Plan (STAP) as a result of the increase in the price of our common stock; (ii) an increase in the number of outstanding STAP awards; and (iii) the number of STAP awards vested and the time that unvested STAP awards had accrued toward vesting as of December 31, 2009.
+The increase in share-based compensation expense of $8.6 million for the quarter ended December 31, 2010 over the same quarter in 2009 reflected: (1) an increase in the fair value of awards granted under our Share Tracking Awards Plan (STAP), principally as a result of the increase in the price of our common stock; (2) an increase in the number of outstanding STAP awards; and (3) increases in both the number of STAP awards vested and the time that unvested STAP awards had accrued toward vesting as of December 31, 2010.

 The table below summarizes selling, general and administrative expense by major categories (in thousands):

 Income Tax Benefit.
-As a result of the net losses we incurred before income taxes, we recognized income tax benefits of $1.4 million and $53.1 million, respectively, for the three months ended December 31, 2009 and 2008.
-For the year ended December 31, 2009, we recognized income tax benefits of approximately $695,000 from the business tax credits we generate from our orphan drug-related research and development activities.
+We recognized income tax benefits of $5.0 million and $1.4 million for the quarter ended December 31, 2010 and 2009, respectively.
+The $3.6 million increase in income tax benefits recognized during the quarter ended December 31, 2010 corresponded to increases in the domestic manufacturing deduction and business tax credits generated from our orphan drug-related research and development activities.

 This teleconference is also being webcast and can be accessed via our website at http://ir.unither.com/events.cfm.